Habilitation: Habilitations for associate and full professorships in universities

 The successful candidate will then receive their ASN habilitation as associate or full professor (or, in some instances, for both) and may thus apply for those vacancies in Italian universities.

+With time the quantitative assessment requirements changed, basically fixing at the 2016 year the specific values the number of publications, citations and h-index to be achieved.

 The ASN habilitation also allows to compete for three-year tenure-track assistant professorship positions (which were once called RTDb in the Italian system, for ricercatore a tempo determinato di tipo b, and now are labeled as RTT, "ricercatore in tenure-track").
 At the end of the three-year contract the assistant professor must have a valid ASN habilitation in order to become a permanent associate professor; otherwise, he or she is permanently laid off.

 To prevent this (which may be disastrous to already undermanned Italian departments), it is common practice to award RTDb positions to people already habilitated as associate or full professors, which is in practical contrast with the spirit of the Gelmini-reform.

 If an ASN habilitation application fails, the candidate can apply again, but only after a 12-month hiatus.

 The ASN habilitation was initially valid for four years only, but this validity term was extended many times.
 It was first extended to six years, then 9 years, then 11 years (2023).
 Currently (2025), due to extreme scarcity of tenure track positions in Italy, the ASN habilitation validity has been increased to 12 years by yet another government decree in order not to let the first awarded habilitations expire (with consequent protests and possible lawsuits).

+The ongoing Bernini Reform is slowly phasing out the ASN habilitation system, giving back power to the local universities to perform the quantitative assessment.